Miranda Atherton, UKCP Accredited Psychotherapist

 About Me

 The psychotherapy that I offer is based on my belief, that whatever brings you to considering therapy – a need for change, unhappiness with aspects of your life or the wish to explore and understand yourself more, you are the expert on being you, and on the uniqueness of that experience.
-Particularly important also, is how being seen as different can open you up to oppression and discrimination in so many ways.
-I believe that it is important to recognise this and that I need to be aware that unconscious or implicit bias needs to be addressed if we are to progress.
+My aim, as a therapist is to offer a space for you to tell your story, reflect on it and consider how maybe there is an alternative story that needs telling so, creating opportunities for change in the future.

 I have worked as psychotherapist since 2010 in statutory and voluntary settings and have a background in secondary mental health services since 1998 where I worked in a range of roles, gaining a broad experience of working with people experiencing distress and mental ill-health, particularly related to abuse and trauma.
 Additionally, my work at university counselling and therapy service gave me the opportunity to work with people from a widely diverse population – a privilege and an education in so many ways.

-Together, with ongoing supervision and training these experiences enrich my practice as they develop or stretch me to greater understanding of what it is to be human and how we come to be who we are.
+Through regular supervision and undertaking various trainings, I continue to develop my understanding of what it is to be human and how we come to be who we are.
 They also support my belief that therapy is about you, beginning to write your story – sometimes taking it back from those who have written it for you.

 I work with